Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/about_transfer_cft.md

 - Data is secured both at rest and in motion
 - Ability to add a DMZ component (software proxy)

-### Event- oriented automation and integration
+### Event-oriented automation and integration

-{{< TransferCFT/axwayvariablesComponentShortName  >}} just- in- time services include:
+{{< TransferCFT/axwayvariablesComponentShortName  >}} just-in-time services include:

 - Exits
-- APIs: Web- services (REST API, SOAP), C, and Java
+- APIs: Web-services (REST API, SOAP), C, and Java
-- Managed pre- and post- processing scripts
+- Managed pre- and post-processing scripts
 - Folder monitoring

 ### Full platform independence